A Complete Understanding of Basis Path Testing

 - Testing effort – This testing automatically takes the software complexity into account while calculating the cyclomatic complex.
 Hence, this testing effort directly proportional to the program’s complexity.

 This test is highly effective in identifying the independent paths and the hidden coding errors in a source code.
-It capacitates analytical test case design instead of discretionary test case design, making it all the more favoured by the software development and testing community.
+It capacitates analytical test case design instead of discretionary test case design, making it all the more favored by the software development and testing community.
 Its straightforward objectives to eliminate testing redundancy and accuracy in finding hidden coding errors make it so simple yet ingenious.